Garbiñe Elizegi Narbarte Euskalduna (Basque)

 Monday 09 December, 12:00pm

-Purpose: As part of an Indigenous and ethnic minority culture, Basque women and gender non-normative individuals might be exposed to discrimination and sub-optimal healthcare services.
-This study explores their experiences with healthcare and identifies the barriers and facilitators to implement culturally safe practices in the Basque Country.
+Purpose: As members of an Indigenous and ethnic minority culture, Basque women and gender non-normative individuals risk suboptimal healthcare services and outcomes.
+This study explores their experiences with healthcare and identifies the barriers and facilitators to culturally safe healthcare in the Basque Country.

-Methods: A critical ethnographic approach was used to conduct 37 semi-structured interviews, health clinic observations, and 4 focus groups.
+Methods: We used a critical ethnographic approach to conduct 37 semi-structured interviews, health clinic observations, and 4 focus groups.
 Thematic analysis was used to identify overarching themes using transcripts and field notes.

-Conclusions: Participants’ experiences are barriers to culturally safe health care.
-Language and cultural concordant care, self-determination over healthcare services and non-biased gender equity in healthcare can improve healthcare experiences in the Basque context.
+Conclusions: Participants’ experiences reveal multiple barriers to culturally safe health care.
+Language and cultural concordant care, promoting autonomy in healthcare services and non-biased gender equity in healthcare can improve healthcare experiences in the Basque context.